Please ensure Javascript is enabled for purposes of website accessibility ABET Accreditation | University of West Florida

 Computer Science Accreditation

-The B.S. in Computer Science at UWF is accredited by the Computing Accreditation Commission (CAC) of ABET, https://www.abet.org.
-The Accreditation Board for Engineering and Technology (ABET) is the recognized accreditor for college and university programs in applied science, computing, engineering and technology and is among the most respected accreditation organizations in the United States.
+The James E. Miller Bachelor of Science in Computer Science at UWF is accredited by the Computing Accreditation Commission of ABET, https://www.abet.org. under the commission's General Criteria and Program Criteria for Computer Science.
+ABET is the recognized accreditor for college and university programs in applied science, computing, engineering and technology and is among the most respected accreditation organizations in the United States.

 Computer Science Program Educational Objectives